zriyansh/signoz.io/docs/logs-pipelines/guides/trace.md

 # Parse Trace Information for your Logs

 ## Overview
-If your logs contain trace information outside the standard opentelemetry fields, you can use log pipelines to parse that information into the right fields and enable correlation of your logs to and from corresponding traces.
+If your logs contain trace information outside the [standard OpenTelemetry fields](https://opentelemetry.io/docs/specs/otel/logs/data-model/#log-and-event-record-definition), you can use log pipelines to parse that information into the right fields and enable correlation of your logs to and from corresponding traces.

 <figure data-zoomable align="center">
   <img
     src="/img/logs/pipelines/log-before-trace-parsing.png"
-    alt="A log with trace information in attributes."
+    alt="A log with trace information in log attributes named traceId and spanId, while span_id and trace_id fields are empty"
   />
   <figcaption>
     <i>
-      A log with trace information in attributes.
+      A log with trace information in log attributes named traceId and spanId, while span_id and trace_id fields are empty
     </i>
   </figcaption>
 </figure>